Currently, the Foundation has three Grant Types for their funding cycles. These types are as follows:

 ALL GRANT TYPES ARE REQUIRED TO MEET THE FOLLOWING GUIDELINES:

 - All grant must be submitted on the current Buena Vista County Community Foundation Grant Application.
-A new application is released for each round and available on our web page (please see the link on the home page or click here).
+A new application is released for each round and available on our web page (please see the button at the bottom of this page).

 - Applicants are eligible to be awarded one grant application per 12-month time period unless they have not yet completed their prior project in which case they are not eligible until that project is completed.
 Projects are not considered completed until the Foundation has received and accepted the Final Report from the grantee.